aineko-m/iveeCore/README.md

 ## Purpose and target audience
 The goal of this project is to provide its users with a simple but powerful API to get information about industrial activities in EVE Online such as bill of materials, activity cost and profit or skill requirements.
-By hiding the complexities of EvE's Static Data Export, iveeCore helps developers to quickly prototype scripts or develop complex applications. iveeCore now includes a full-fledged CREST client which further increases its utility.
+By providing solutions for dealing with EvE's Static Data Export and CREST API, abstracting from their complexities and quirks, iveeCore helps developers to quickly prototype scripts or develop full blown (web) applications.

-iveeCore will likely be most useful for developers with at least basic PHP knowledge wanting to create their own industry related tools.
+iveeCore will likely be most useful for developers with at least basic PHP knowledge wanting to create their own industry related or CREST powered tools.

 These are a few example questions that can be answered with a few lines of code using iveeCore:
 - "What is the profit of buying this item in Jita and selling in Dodixie?"